Why is updating Node important?

 Download the update manually

-If you want to update Node by manually downloading the update, follow these steps:
+If you want to update Node by downloading the manual update, follow these steps:

-- After the download is complete, run the installer to update Node to the new version.
+3. After the download is complete, run the installer file to update Node to the new version.

 Using nvm